For those who have been to Cuba before, you’ll know – it’s like nowhere else on Earth.

 The Motorcycle Diaries is based on Ernesto “Che” Guevara’s personal diary of a road trip he took across Latin America just prior to meeting Fidel Castro in Havana.
-In the film as in the book, you’ll see his transformation from doctor from a well-off family in Buenos Aires, Argentina to future revolutionary.
+In the film as in the book, you’ll see his transformation from a doctor from a well-off family in Buenos Aires, Argentina to a future revolutionary.

 This movie is a fantastic road trip movie with some incredible scenes of Latin America.
 A must-see from this list due to how well done it is, and the peak inside the mind of Che Guevara you’ll be glad you’ve seen before visiting Cuba and seeing him everywhere.

 I stumbled upon this documentary by Jon Alpert on Netflix one evening and now it’s a favorite.
 It follows Alpert’s decades-long relationship with Cuba through film, from mere moments after the revolution (and spending time with Fidel Castro and the United Nations) to just a few years ago.